 As an online-only lender, Athena is able to offer relatively competitive interest rates on its home loans compared to some larger banks.
 Some of Athena’s lowest rates are available to owner-occupiers paying principal and interest, with P&I investors paying slightly higher rates.
 Owner-occupiers and investors who choose to pay interest only for up to five years will pay higher interest rates.

 Athena offers like-for-like home loans, to help keep Athena customers from missing out on savings.
 If Athena offers a lower home loan interest rate to new customers, existing Athena customers with the same type of mortgage will receive an automatic rate match.

 Owner-occupiers and investors can get principal and interest or interest-only home loans from Athena, provided they have a loan to value ratio (LVR) of 80% or less, a good credit history, a property in a capital city or regional centre, and aren’t self-employed.
 Athena may not be able to offer mortgages on selected property types, such as apartments in buildings over 7 storeys that were built in 2013 or later.

-Athena’s interest rates are competitive, and allow borrowers to enjoy loyalty discounts over time.
+Athena’s interest rates are competitive in the Australian market.
 Plus, like-for-like loans means existing Athena customers should enjoy the same interest savings as new customers in the future.

 Athena doesn’t charge fees for its home loans, so customers may only need to pay third party costs on their home loan.
 Unlimited extra repayments are available, plus fee-free redraws for when you want your extra savings back in your pocket.